globewalldesk/revuu/README.md

 Once Ruby, the app, and the gem dependencies are installed, you should be able to start the app on your \*nix system just by typing `ruby revuu.rb`.

+Revuu ships with a bunch of pre-made questions (in the "sample data" folder) and answers by way of demonstration.
+Load by pressing 'a' to go to the archive system, and then 'sa' to copy the sample data.
+Then press 'l' to load, and choose the sample data.

-To learn how to use the system, press 'h' for help.
+To learn how to use the system, press '?' for help.
 It's pretty easy to learn, and we have extensive help files.

 ## Author